How to Reduce Charge Recombination in Organic Solar Cells: There Are Still Lessons to Learn from P3HT:PCBM: Introduction

 \section{Introduction}

-The emergence of nonfullerene acceptors~(NFAs) has pushed bulk-heterojunction organic photovoltaics~(OPVs) to record efficiencies close to 20\%.\cite{Cui2020,Luo2020} However, despite the wide variety of materials that are now available, there are still only a few systems that maintain their full performance at junction thicknesses of~\unit[300]{nm} and more.\cite{Armin2018,Sun2018,Jin2017} Compatibility with such thick active layers, as well as a general tolerance to thickness variations, is considered an important prerequisite for OPVs to become commercial reality.\cite{Meredith2018,Clarke2014} The main problem with increasing thickness is the slowdown of charge collection, which makes photogenerated carriers more vulnerable to recombination.\cite{Bartesaghi2015,Kaienburg2016,Neher2016} This is particularly true for NFA-based systems, which typically have low carrier mobilities of~$10^{-9}$ to $\unit[10^{-8}]{m^2\,V^{-1}s^{-1}}$.
+The emergence of nonfullerene acceptors~(NFAs) has pushed bulk-heterojunction organic photovoltaics~(OPVs) to record efficiencies approaching~20\%.\cite{Firdaus2019,Cui2020,Lin2020} However, despite the wide variety of materials that are now available, there are still only a few systems that maintain their full performance at junction thicknesses of~\unit[300]{nm} and more.\cite{Armin2018,Sun2018,Jin2017} Compatibility with thick active layers, as well as a general tolerance to thickness variations, is considered an important prerequisite for the low-cost production of OPVs using printing techniques.\cite{Meredith2018,Clarke2014} The main problem with increasing thickness is the slowdown of charge collection, which makes photogenerated carriers more vulnerable to recombination.\cite{Bartesaghi2015,Kaienburg2016,Neher2016} This is particularly true for NFA-based systems, which typically have low carrier mobilities of~$10^{-9}$ to $\unit[10^{-8}]{m^2\,V^{-1}s^{-1}}$.
 Hence, in order to compensate for the limitations in transport, it has become extremely important to find strategies how charge recombination can be suppressed.

 Despite considerable efforts, there is still no agreement on which are the key factors determining the recombination strength.\cite{Goehler2018,Lakhwani2014} Conceptually, free charge recombination is a bimolecular process and can be described by the rate equation~$R = k_2 n^2$, where $k_2$ is the rate constant and $n$ the carrier density.
 The parameter~$k_2$ is often compared with the homogeneous Langevin model,